YinHk-Notes/javascript-cheatsheet-and-note/cheat sheet/Keywords/keywords.md

 - `yield` keyword is used to pause and resume a generator function.
 -  simply helps to pause and resume a function in any time asynchronously

-> You can think multiple yields are the breakpoints in a javascript debugger within a single function.
+> You can think multiple yields are **the breakpoints in a javascript debugger within a single function**.
 Until you tell to navigate next breakpoint it wont execute the code block

 //eg:
 ```js